clumsycomputer/clumsy-graphics/README.md

 - run _startDevelopment_ command

-- open browser at development service with a valid query string detailing desired asset
+- open browser at `localhost:3000`

-  - schema: `localhost:<ClientServerPort>(/animation | /frame/<FrameIndex>)(/logs | /result)`

-  - animation example: `localhost:3000/animation/result`

-  - frame example: `localhost:3000/frame/0/result`

 - begin making changes on the active animation module